Fantasy Premier League

 Fantasy Premier League (FPL) is the official free-to-play fantasy football game of the English Premier League.
-With over 11 million players, it is the largest fantasy football game of any domestic football league.
+With over 13 million players, it is the largest fantasy football game of any domestic football league.

 History

+Fantasy Football League based on the Premier League was started in the UK in the early 1990s.
+By 1994 The Daily Telegraph version was the clear leader.
+Its popularity grew rapidly helped by the television comedy spin-off Fantasy Football League featuring Frank Skinner and David Baddiel which also started in 1994.

 Created by ISM Fantasy Games - and owned and operated by the Premier League, Fantasy Premier League was introduced ahead of the 2002–03 Premier League season.
 It was launched in conjunction with the creation of the Premier League website.

 In its first season it had 76,200 players, with first place winning a VIP trip to a Premier League match of their choice.
 The player base has grown annually, with the exception of the 2012–13 and 2023–24 seasons, surpassing one million players for the first time during the 2006–07 season and over 10 million entries for the first time during the 2022–23 campaign.

 Gameplay

 Classic

 The classic Fantasy Premier League game is open to the public and is contested annually by millions worldwide.
 Participants must select a team based on the real-life Premier League footballers who score fantasy points based on those players' statistical performances.
 Points accumulate across the season in order to declare a champion.
 In addition to the overall global leaderboard, there are smaller automatic public leaderboards categorized by home country and Premier League club supported.